-NATURAL GAS AND NEW MEXICO
+NATURAL GAS AND PENNSYLVANIA

-New Mexico families, seniors, small businesses, and manufacturers saved more than \$1.39 billion over the past decade because of the increased availability of natural gas and related infrastructure.
-These savings are crucial to families in New Mexico, where 60% of the state's homes rely on natural gas during the winter for heat.
-Additionally, natural gas provided 28% of the state's electricity generation in 2021.
+Pennsylvania families, seniors, small businesses, and manufacturers saved more than \$13.4 billion over the past decade because of the increased availability of affordable natural gas and related infrastructure.
+These savings are crucial to families in Pennsylvania, where two-thirds of the state's homes rely on natural gas during the winter for heat.
+Additionally, natural gas accounted for almost four-fifths of all the generating capacity added in the state since 2019.

-Restricting use of natural gas could put those cost savings in jeopardy for New Mexico households.
-Not only would there be significant costs for new appliances, wiring upgrades and remodeling, but it would potentially lead to higher monthly energy bills for home heating.
-According to data from the American Gas Association, households using conventional natural gas appliances for heating, cooking and clothes drying are less expensive to operate - with annual savings of about \$1,022 - compared to homes using electricity for the same appliances.
+Restricting use of natural gas could put those cost savings in jeopardy for Pennsylvania households.
+Not only would there be significant costs for new appliances, wiring upgrades and potential remodeling, but it would potentially lead to higher monthly energy bills for home heating.
+According to data from the American Gas Association (AGA), households utilizing conventional natural gas appliances for heating cooking and clothes drying are less expensive to operate - with an average savings of \$1,041 per year - compared to homes using electricity for the same appliances.